Aboriginal and Torres Strait Islander children, young people and their parents need their culture to give them strength to heal and recover.

 In spite of the level of disadvantage, Aboriginal and Torres Strait Islander communities are vibrant and are actively seeking to address issues that they face.
 The importance of strong cultural connections is fundamental in increasing resilience in the community.

-How can you support Aboriginal and Torres Strait Islander people and communities to reduce the risks?
+The following are ways you can support Aboriginal and Torres Strait Islander people and communities to reduce the risks:

 Indigenous solutions for alcohol and other drugs treatment